Less software. More operating system.

 Intake, estimates, follow-ups, summaries, and surfacing what matters.
 No AI theater.
 No noisy magic tricks.

-New tabs, new buttons, new menus all cost the operator's day.
-We earn the complexity of an addition only when removing the work isn't an option.
+New tabs, new buttons, and new menus all cost the operator's day.
+We add surface area only when it removes more work than it creates.

 If you run a service business and want software built closer to the field, request access and tell us how your operation runs today.